 Paragraphs 17 through 25 of Bird & Bird’s memo data January 25, 2019 discussed the potential risks to Registrars associated with reliance on a Registrant’s (i) self-designation as a legal person and (ii) confirmation that the registration data does not contain personal data.
 The memo identified a variety of steps that Registrars could take to mitigate the risk of inadvertent publication of personal data.

-For example, the memo suggested Registrars might take certain steps to improve the accuracy of self-designation/attestation including: separate, clear disclosures, including descriptions of the consequences of self-designation as a legal person and confirmation of no personal data; testing the clarity/readability of such disclosures; periodic follow up emails to registrants and/or technical contact; and provision of a mechanism to change self-designation, or correct or object to publication of personal data.
+For example, the memo suggested Registrars might take certain steps to improve the accuracy of self-designation/attestation such as: separate, clear disclosures, including descriptions of the consequences of self-designation as a legal person and confirmation of no personal data; testing the clarity/readability of such disclosures; periodic follow up emails to registrants and/or technical contact; and provision of a mechanism to change self-designation, or correct or object to publication of personal data.

-Assuming that a Registrar takes the mitigation steps identified by Bird & Birdplease describe the level of risk, likelihood of enforcement actions, fines, counseling, etc. in connection with the following situations/questions
+Assuming that a Registrar takes the mitigation steps identified by Bird & Bird, and based on your experience and applicable precedent, please describe the level of risk, likelihood of enforcement actions, fines, counseling, etc. in connection with the following situations/questions

-1. Please describe the level of remaining risk to Registrars flowing from subsequent inadvertent publication of personal data.
+1. Please describe the level of remaining risk to Contracted Parties flowing from subsequent inadvertent publication of personal data.

-2. Expanding on Question 1, please discuss what risks a Registrar faces with respect to publication of personal data if the confirmation email sent to the Registrant and/or the registrant’s tech/admin contacts (i) clearly states that the Registrant has self-designated as a legal person and has affirmatively stated that no personal data has been included in its registration data; (ii) explains that based on those two representations all fields in the registration data will be published on the Internet; and (3) provides an easy-to-use mechanism through which the self-designation can be rescinded and/or an individual receiving the email can object to publication of their personal data and/or rectify any inaccurate date?
-Must the Registrar require the registrant’s and/or tech/admin contacts affirmative (opt-in) consent?
+2. Expanding on Question 1, please discuss what risks a Contracted Party faces with respect to publication of personal data if a confirmation email sent by a Registrar the Registrant and/or the Registrant’s tech contacts (i) clearly states that the Registrant has self-designated as a legal person and has affirmatively stated that no personal data has been included in its registration data; (ii) explains that based on those two representations all fields in the registration data will be published on the Internet; and (iii) provides an easy-to-use mechanism through which the self-designation can be rescinded and an individual receiving the email can object to publication of their personal data and/or rectify any inaccurate date?
+Must the Registrar require the registrant’s and/or tech contact’s affirmative response to the confirmation email?
 Does the answer differ depending on the medium of the notification (e.g., snail mail v. email)?

 3. If affirmative consent in response to the confirmation email is required, what level of risk is associated with publishing the contact emails until an affirmative response is received?

-4. Are there additional verification steps that a Registrar could take to further reduce/eliminate liability associated with inadvertent publication of personal data in connection with reliance on a registrant’s self-designation, e.g. confirming the existence of corporate identifiers (Inc., GmbH, Ltd. Etc.)?
-To what degree would such additional steps reduce liability?
+3. Are there additional or alternative mitigation and/or verification steps that a Contracted Party could take to further reduce/eliminate liability associated with inadvertent publication of personal data in connection with reliance on a registrant’s self-designation, e.g. confirming the existence of corporate identifiers (Inc., GmbH, Ltd. Etc.), reviewing account holder data for indicia of legal personhood, etc.?
+To what degree would each such additional step reduce liability?

 Proposed rewrite of Q5 (EURid) (BB Proposed Rewrite):

 Commission Regulation (EC) No 874/2004 of 28 April 2004 laying down public policy rules concerning the implementation and functions of the .eu Top Level Domain and the principles governing registration (‘.eu Regulation’) sets out the public policy rules concerning the implementation and functions of the .eu Top Level Domain (TLD) and public policy principles on registration of domain names in the .eu TLD.